Julius Curtis Townsend

 Julius Curtis Townsend (February 22, 1881 – December 28, 1939) was born in Missouri.
 He graduated from the United States Naval Academy in 1902.

 He received the Medal of Honor for actions at the United States occupation of Veracruz, 1914.
-He was awarded the Navy Cross and served in World War I.
+He was later awarded the Navy Cross and also served in World War I. He remained in the United States Navy for the rest of his life, ultimately serving as a rear admiral from May 1936 until his death in December 1939.